 The Designer's AutoCheck property can be used to determine whether the check status of the check boxes is toggled automatically when a menu line is clicked.
 The events provide the current, i.e. the toggled check state.

-triggered.
-The parameter ID of the event is the number of the
+The parameter ID of the event is the number of the item, starting

-item, starting with 1.
-Checked is the current, new check status
+with 1.
+Checked is the current, new check status if

 In order to save extensive if... else if... else blocks, the click events for the first five menu items are available as separate events.
 MenuItemSelected is triggered before MenuItem<x>Selected.